agrawaliti/perf-tests/clusterloader2/testing/5k_testing/readme.md

-NOTE : update execute.sh CLUSTERLOADER_PATH - Update it to your system path [TO DO remove hardcode]
+NOTE : update execute.sh CLUSTERLOADER_PATH and kubeconfig path - Update it to your system path [TO DO remove hardcode]

 run `go build -o clusterloader cmd/clusterloader.go` in clusterloader 2 folder to build the library run `cd testing/5k_testing/scripts`